JESS’ 4 PILLARS

 Sadly, our world is not (yet) set up in a way that is true to that.

-She runs anti-racism workshops, hosts events for Black creatives, speaks at events and on panels to shed light on the above, work with organisations who do the work and is active behind the scenes to contribute to the change we need to see.
+Jess runs anti-racism workshops, hosts events for Black creatives, speaks at events and on panels to shed light on the above, works with organisations who do the work and is active behind the scenes to contribute to the change we need to see.

 MENTAL HEALTH & WELL-BEING